 In 2023, Liv was been nominated as Best Supporting Actress in The Irish Times Irish Theatre Awards for her role in Good Sex, directed by Ben Kidd and written by Emilie Pine for Dead Centre Theatre.
 The show, also nominated for Best Production and Best New Play, premiered at the Dublin Theatre Festival in October 2022 and toured to Noorderzon Festival in Holland and International Sommerfestival in Hamburg in 2023.
 Liv has been a core collaborator with Dead Centre theatre company since originating the role of Josephine in Lippy in 2013, which has continued to tour internationally since.

-Liv O'Donoghue is an actor and dancer based in Dublin.
-Over the past 15 years, she has worked predominantly as a performer for the stage, touring throughout Europe, the USA, China and Australia.
-Most recently, Liv performed the role of Gloria in The Patient Gloria, a two-hander opposite Gina Moxley directed by John McIlduff at St. Ann's Warehouse in NYC, her performance described by the New York Times as "neatly skipping between realism and the furious surreality in Moxley's script".
-The show had previously been a huge success at the Edinburgh Fringe in 2019, where it was awarded both a Fringe First and a Herald Angel, playing to packed houses and receiving rave reviews.
+Other notable recent work includes playing the role of Gloria in The Patient Gloria, a two-hander opposite Gina Moxley directed by John McIlduff.
+The production recently toured to Dublin, Cork and Galway, as well as to St. Ann's Warehouse in NYC, where the show was selected as a New York Times' Critic's Pick.
+The show had previously been a huge success at the Brighton Fringe in 2022, and the Edinburgh Fringe in 2019, where it was awarded both a Fringe First and a Herald Angel, playing to packed houses and receiving rave reviews.